Overview

 Welcome to Cleveland Clinic’s Dietetic Internship Program

-Since its inception in 1989, Cleveland Clinic's Dietetic Internship Program has provided training in the areas of clinical nutrition, food service management, sales & marketing, research and public health/community nutrition.
+Since its inception in 1989, Cleveland Clinic's Dietetic Internship Program has provided training in the areas of clinical nutrition, sales & marketing, research and public health/community nutrition.
 The 10-month internship experience provides a unique and broad spectrum of opportunities to fulfill the core competencies for dietetic interns, as established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-Our program emphasizes Clinical Nutrition, and we are proud to offer challenging training in the areas of ICU, nutrition support, pediatrics, intestinal rehabilitation and transplant, and nutrition-focused physical assessment.
+Our program emphasizes Clinical Nutrition, and we provide extensive training in identifying, documenting, and treating malnutrition, as well as rotations focusing in the areas of ICU, nutrition support, pediatrics, intestinal rehabilitation and transplant, and nutrition-focused physical assessment.
 Recognizing that individuals have different interests and priorities; our program is structured to allow interns several choices for specialty experiences.

 Introductory rotations allow interns to develop their skills and achieve comfort in practice at a large hospital facility.
 As the interns’ skills and knowledge increase, there is a simultaneous growth in their level of responsibility, autonomy and complexity of experiences.